mxro/maxrohde-web/content/posts/2014/2014-10-22-when-am-i-ready-to-start-writing-preparedness-of-knowledge-and-style/index.md

 ---
-title: 'When am I Ready to Start Writing: Preparedness of Knowledge and Style'
-date: '2014-10-22'
+blog: maxrohde.com
 categories:
-  - 'contemplations'
+- contemplations
+date: "2014-10-22"
 tags:
-  - 'writing'
+- writing
+title: 'When am I Ready to Start Writing: Preparedness of Knowledge and Style'
 ---

 One of the most crucial prerequisites for writing, in my mind, is preparedness of knowledge and style.